mohamdiveten/mohamdiveten/README.md

   - Azure Data Scientist Associate
   - Azure Fundamentals
 - I am master procrastinator, so I occasionally write code to make my life easier.
 Long live 🐍
-- I am a full-stack .NET developer in the day.
+- I am a full-stack .NET developer / data analyst during the day; doing other business in the night.
-- I’m currently learning all about Azure and its data services.
+- I’m currently learning many exciting stuff about DevOps with special focus practices enabled by Azure.
 - I’m looking to collaborate on .NET based web applications.
 I love Python and to use it in data analysis as well.